nhsconnect/FHIR-Maternity-Record/pages/explore/explore_scan_details.md

 ## Mapping for Scan Details Practitioner Role ##

 The scan details details has reference(s) to the Practitioner Role resource.
 This means that any exchange of the scan details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Scan Details Organisation ##

+The scan details details has reference(s) to the Organization resource.
+This means that any exchange of the scan details details heading data must also include the [Organization Details](explore_organization.html)

 ## Example for Scan Report ##